Wills, Trusts & Probate

 What types of assets can be placed into an irrevocable trust?

-How does an irrevocable trust help with estate taxes?
+How can an irrevocable trust affect estate taxes?

-Who should I appoint as trustee for my irrevocable trust?
+Who should I choose as a trustee for an irrevocable trust?

-Are there any downsides to creating an irrevocable trust?
+What are the potential downsides of creating an irrevocable trust?

 How long does it take to set up an irrevocable trust in Bell Gardens?